Blood squirt: Iconography

 Chinnamasta, a self-decapitated Hindu goddess, is depicted holding her head with three jets of blood spurting out of her bleeding neck, which are drunk by her severed head and two attendants.
 Saint Miliau, a Christian martyr killed c.
 6th century AD, is sometimes represented holding his severed head, as in the retable of the Passion of the Christ at Lampaul-Guimiliau, where blood gushes from his neck.

 Insects and animals

-Some animals deliberately autohaemorrhage or squirt blood as a defense mechanism.
+Some animals deliberately autohaemorrhage or squirt blood (or an analogous bodily fluid) as a defense mechanism.
 Armored crickets, which are native to Namibia, South Africa, and Botswana, drive away predators by spewing vomit and spurting hemolymph (the mollusk and arthropod equivalent of blood) from under their legs and through slits in their exoskeleton.
 Katydids do it too, and in Germany the species has acquired the nickname "Blutspritzer", or "blood squirter".
-The regal horned lizard, too, uses the blood-spewing tactic, shooting the substance from a pocket near its eyes.
+The regal horned lizard also uses the blood-spewing tactic, shooting the substance from a pocket near its eyes.

 One of the oriental rat flea mouth's two functions is to squirt partly digested blood into a bite.